Financial Aid Resources

 Special or Unusual Circumstances

-SVA Financial Aid recognizes that changes may be experienced in the financial situation or a unique situation in the household.
-While the Free Application for Federal Student Aid (FAFSA) determines financial aid eligibility based on data from two years prior, the process exists to re-evaluate a student’s aid based on certain significant changes.
+SVA Financial Aid recognizes that changes may occur in a student’s financial situation.
+While the FAFSA determines eligibility based on data from two years prior, a process exists to re-evaluate aid based on certain significant changes.

 - Job loss due to cause or personal choice